![]() |

-Sahr Ngaujah returns to play Fela Kuti in the energetic,
+Sahr Ngaujah returns to play Fela Kuti in the energetic, genre-busting musical “Fela!”
+It lands at the Warner Theatre Jan.
+26-29, after a run in Los Angeles. |

 If you missed it when “Fela!” transformed the Shakespeare Theatre’s Harman Hall into a sweaty, s*xy Nigerian nightclub for a few weeks in September, you’ve got another chance.